aceres/cas-fee-project2/doc/problem.md

-# List of problems (We need help!)
+# List of problems (We need help or we have questions)

-- Without CDN?
+- Initial localStorage
-- Registration / AuthGard
-- // .then(recipes => this.recipes = recipes.slice(1, 5)); (wanted to show maximal 4 recipes in a page)

-// Imports for loading & configuring the in-memory web api
-// import { InMemoryWebApiModule } from 'angular-in-memory-web-api';
-// import { InMemoryDataService } from './services/in-memory-data.service';

-// TODO: Clean up
-// InMemoryWebApiModule.forRoot(InMemoryDataService),

-- ...
+- Improve the QueryParams